-- Principal Tensor Function: principal_tensor() [principal_tensor(expr0)] Creates a new vector expression which is everywhere the principal stress components of the input argument, which must be a tensor. - Transpose Function: transpose() [transpose(expr0)] Creates a new tensor expression which is everywhere the transpose of its input argument which must also be a tensor. - Tensor Maximum Shear Function: tensor_maximum_shear() [tensor_maximum_shear(expr0)] No description available.
+Principal Tensor Function: principal_tensor() [principal_tensor(expr0)] Creates a new vector expression which is everywhere the principal stress components of the input argument, which must a symmetric tensor.
+The principal stress components are the eigenvalues of the stress tensor.
+So, the vector expression computed here is the same as eigenvalue().